dushanka-dev/martial-arts-academy/README.md

     * In this section users can easily see map view of the gym location.
     * Users can visit the gym more easily with the map view as they have visual look of the gym location.
-    * Link takes users directly Google Maps in new window.
+    * Link takes users directly to Google Maps in new window.

     <br>